nurakawa/nk.github.io/index.markdown

 # research

-- [Quantum Light Microscope](https://github.com/qt3uw) - Developing software to enable hyperspectral imaging on a quantum light microscope.
-Which is a confocal microscope designed for the analysis of light from single quantum emitters at room temperature, such as spin-defects in materials and quantum dots.
+- [Quantum Light Microscope](https://github.com/qt3uw) - I'm working on software to enable hyperspectral imaging on a quantum light microscope, which is a confocal microscope used for the analysis of light from single quantum emitters at room temperature, such as spin-defects in materials and quantum dots.

 # projects